Best Chromebooks 2024: Best overall, best battery life, and more

 RAM: Many Chromebooks have 4GB of RAM, which isn’t a lot.
 Chromebooks are web-based machines, so you need a fair amount of RAM to keep those tabs open and running smoothly.
 If you can spend a couple of hundred extra, you’ll be able to find a mid-range Chromebook with 8GB of RAM.

 Storage: I recommend at least 64GB of storage.
-Since you’ll mostly be storing things in the cloud, you don’t a ton of local storage.
+Since you’ll mostly be storing things in the cloud, you don’t have a ton of local storage.

 Durability: Chromebooks are popular in the education market because they’re pretty darn robust.
 I’m not saying you should smack one around with a baseball bat or anything, but they’re durable enough to handle the daily abuses of life.